Most Common Finance Interview Questions

 The balance sheet shows a company’s assets, its liabilities, and shareholders’ equity (put another way: what it owns, what it owes, and its net worth).
-The income statement outlines the company’s revenues and expenses.
+The income statement outlines the company’s revenues, expenses, and net income.
 The cash flow statement shows cash inflows and outflows from three areas: operating activities, investing activities, and financing activities.

 Cash is king.
-The cash flow statement gives a true picture of how much cash the company is generating.
+The statement of cash flows gives a true picture of how much cash the company is generating.
 Ironically, it often gets the least attention.
-You can probably pick a different answer for this question, but you have to have a good justification (e.g., the balance sheet because assets are the true driver of cash flow; or the income statement because it shows the earning power and profitability of a company on a smoothed out accrual basis).
+You can probably pick a different answer for this question, but you need to provide a good justification (e.g. the balance sheet because assets are the true driver of cash flow; or the income statement because it shows the earning power and profitability of a company on a smoothed out accrual basis).

 This is somewhat subjective.
 A good budget is one that has buy-in from all departments in the company, is realistic yet strives for achievement, has been risk-adjusted to allow for a margin of error, and is tied to the company’s overall strategic plan.
 In order to achieve this, the budget needs to be an iterative process that includes all departments.
-It can be zero-based (starting from scratch each time), or building off the previous year, but it depends on what type of business you’re running as to which is better.
+It can be zero-based (starting from scratch each time) or building off the previous year, but it depends on what type of business you’re running as to which approach is better.
 It’s important to have a good budgeting/planning calendar that everyone can follow.
-This is an important part of how to be a world-class financial analyst.

 A company should always optimize its capital structure.
 If it has taxable income, then it can benefit from the tax shield of issuing debt.
-If the firm has immediately steady cash flows and is able to make their interest payments, then it may make sense to issue debt if it lowers the WACC.
+If the firm has immediately steady cash flows and is able to make the required interest payments, then it may make sense to issue debt if it lowers the company’s weighted average cost of capital.

-WACC (weighted average cost of capital) is calculated by taking the percentage of debt to total capital, multiplied by the debt interest rate, multiplied by one minus the effective tax rate, plus the percentage of equity to capital, multiplied by the required return on equity.
+WACC (stands for Weighted Average Cost of Capital) is calculated by taking the percentage of debt to total capital, multiplied by the debt interest rate, multiplied by one minus the effective tax rate, plus the percentage of equity to capital, multiplied by the required return on equity.
 Learn more in CFI’s free Guide to Understanding WACC.

 Debt is cheaper because it is paid before equity and has collateral backing it.
 Debt ranks ahead of equity on liquidation of the business.
 There are pros and cons to financing with debt vs equity that a business needs to consider.
-It is not automatically better use debt financing simply because it’s cheaper.
+It is not automatically better to use debt financing simply because it’s cheaper.
 A good answer to the question may highlight the tradeoffs, if there is any followup required.
 Learn more about the cost of debt and cost of equity.

 This question has four parts to it:

-Part b) Net Income increases, amount depends on depreciation and tax treatment;
+Part II) Net Income increases, and the amount depends on the depreciation method and tax treatment.

-Part c) Cash flow is almost constant – however, cash taxes may be different due to depreciation rate and therefore cash flow could be slightly different
+Part III) Cash flow is almost unimpacted – however, cash taxes may be different due to changes in depreciation expense, and therefore cash flow could be slightly different.

-Part d) Valuation is constant – except for cash taxes impact/timing impact on the net present value (NPV) of cash flows.
+Part IV) Valuation is essentially constant – except for the cash taxes impact/timing impact on the net present value (NPV) of cash flows.

-Working capital is typically defined as current assets less current liabilities.
+Working capital is typically defined as current assets minus current liabilities.
 In banking, working capital is normally defined more narrowly as current assets (excluding cash) less current liabilities (excluding interest-bearing debt).
 Sometimes its even more narrowly defined as accounts receivable plus inventory minus accounts payable.
 By knowing all three of these definitions you can provide a very thorough answer.

 Negative working capital is common in some industries such as grocery retail and the restaurant business.
 For a grocery store, customers pay upfront, inventory moves relatively quickly, but suppliers often give 30 days (or more) credit.
 This means that the company receives cash from customers before it needs the cash to pay suppliers.
 Negative working capital is a sign of efficiency in businesses with low inventory and accounts receivable.
-In other industries, negative working capital may signal a company is facing financial trouble if it doesn’t have enough cash to pay its current liabilities.
+In other situations, negative working capital may signal a company is facing financial trouble if it doesn’t have enough cash to pay its current liabilities.

 In this answer to this interview question, it’s important to consider the company’s normal working capital cycle.

 If the purchase will be used in the business for more than one year, it is capitalized and depreciated according to the company’s accounting policies.

-There are essentially four areas to consider when accounting for Property, Plant & Equipment (PP&E) on the balance sheet: initial purchase, depreciation, additions (capital expenditures), and dispositions.
+There are essentially four areas to consider when accounting for Property, Plant & Equipment (PP&E) on the balance sheet: (I) initial purchase, (II) depreciation, (III) additions (capital expenditures), and (IV) dispositions.
 In addition to these four, you may also have to consider revaluation.
 For many businesses, PP&E is the main capital asset that generates revenue, profitability, and cash flow.

 This is a classic finance interview question.
 On the balance sheet, the asset account of inventory is reduced by the amount of the write-down, and so is shareholders’ equity.
-The income statement is hit with an expense in either COGS or a separate line item for the amount of the write-down, reducing net income.
-On the cash flow statement, the write-down is added back to Cash From Operations (CFO), as it’s a non-cash expense (but must not be double counted in the changes of non-cash working capital).
+The income statement is hit with an expense in either cost of goods sold (COGS) or a separate line item for the amount of the write-down, reducing net income.
+On the cash flow statement, the write-down is added back to cash from operating activities, as it’s a non-cash expense (but must not be double counted in the changes of non-cash working capital).
 Read more about an inventory write-down.

 There are many reasons companies go through the M&A process: to achieve synergies (cost savings), enter new markets, gain new technology, eliminate a competitor, and because it’s “accretive” to financial metrics.
-Learn more about accretion in M&A.
+Learn more about accretion/dilution in M&A.